requirements

 what happens

-Ctrl+C is safe. flex init picks up where it left off — sessions already parsed won't be re-parsed, chunks already embedded won't be re-embedded.
+Ctrl+C is safe.
+Picks up where it left off — nothing gets re-parsed or re-embedded.

-After init completes, restart Claude Code or open a new session.
-Type /mcp to verify the flex server is connected.
+After init, restart Claude Code and type /mcp to verify the flex tool is connected.

 cli